codefinity/oeuvre/README.md

 <!-- Real world evolution has no plan.
 Here some planning would be essential because the Architects are taking the responsibility for evolution-->

 Whenever a fitness finction changes, our architectute is guided to evolve to a level where it passes the fitness function.
-In DDD its generaly the changes in the Domain Layer.
+For better evolvability, as discussed earlier, when the fitness function changes, the change in the architecture must begin at one place, which I call the origin point, and the changes should ripple outward.
+The origin point is the domain that contains the business logic.

 ![](design/images/ExplanationDiagrams-EAProcess.png)